-I am interested in making a body of work that appears cool and detached, but upon closer inspection is revealed to be imperfect, vulnerable, and wholly human.
+I am interested in making a body of work that appears cool and detached, but upon closer inspection is revealed to be imperfect, vulnerable, and wholly human.” — D

 David Rufo was born and raised in upstate New York.
 He graduated from Syracuse University, where he holds a Ph.D. in Teaching and Curriculum with a specialization in Art Education.
-He is currently the Assistant Professor in the Graduate School of Education at Fordham University and continues to maintain studios in Syracuse and Amagansett, NY.
+He is currently an Assistant Professor in the Graduate School of Education at Fordham University and produces his art in New York City, Amagansett, and upstate New York.

 Rufo’s work has appeared in group shows at the Pamela Willliams Gallery, Amagansett, NY; folioeast, East Hampton, NY; Geras Tousignant Gallery, Palm Springs, CA; Soho House, New York, NY; Studio 10 Gallery, NOMENColorATURE, Brooklyn, NY; Smith Hall Gallery, Syracuse University, NY; and Cazenovia Art Gallery, New York, NY, among other galleries.
 His solo exhibitions include shows at Solomon Art Gallery, New York, NY; Robert J. Spring Gallery, New York, NY; 12 Rooms Gallery, Syracuse, NY; and Alldays Gallery, Bennington, VT.
 His work is included in several collections, in the U.S. and abroad.

 rotating exhibit of current & recently sold work

 CM/ HOW DO YOU START ONE OF YOUR PAINTINGS?